Secret Gospel of Mark: The quotes from Secret Mark

 The letter includes two excerpts from the Secret Gospel.
 The first passage, Clement says, was inserted between Mark 10:34 and 35; after the paragraph where Jesus on his journey to Jerusalem with the disciples makes the third prediction of his death, and before Mark 10:35–45 where the disciples James and John ask Jesus to grant them honor and glory.
-It shows many similarities with the story in the Gospel of John 11:1–44 where Jesus raises Lazarus from the dead.
+It shows many similarities with the story in John 11:1–44 where Jesus raises Lazarus from the dead.
 According to Clement, the passage reads word for word (κατὰ λέξιν):

 And they come into Bethany.
 And a certain woman whose brother had died was there.
 And, coming, she prostrated herself before Jesus and says to him, "Son of David, have mercy on me."
 But the disciples rebuked her.
 And Jesus, being angered, went off with her into the garden where the tomb was, and straightway a great cry was heard from the tomb.
 And going near Jesus rolled away the stone from the door of the tomb.
 And straightway, going in where the youth was, he stretched forth his hand and raised him, seizing his hand.
 But the youth, looking upon him, loved him and began to beseech him that he might be with him.
 And going out of the tomb they came into the house of the youth, for he was rich.
 And after six days Jesus told him what to do and in the evening the youth comes to him, wearing a linen cloth over his naked body.
 And he remained with him that night, for Jesus taught him the mystery of the kingdom of God.
 And thence, arising, he returned to the other side of the Jordan.

 The second excerpt is very brief and was inserted in Mark 10:46.
 Clement says that "after the words, 'And he comes into Jericho' [and before 'and as he went out of Jericho'] the secret Gospel adds only":

 And the sister of the youth whom Jesus loved and his mother and Salome were there, and Jesus did not receive them.

 Clement continues: "But the many other things about which you wrote both seem to be and are falsifications."
 Just as Clement is about to give the true explanation of the passages, the letter breaks off.

 These two excerpts comprise the entirety of the Secret Gospel material.
 No separate text of the secret gospel is known to survive, and it is not referred to in any other ancient source.
 Some scholars have found it suspicious that an authentic ancient Christian text would be preserved only in a single, late manuscript.
 However, this is not unprecedented.